reyre8/family-tree/README.md

 #### *Applicant: Reynaldo Rojas*

 ### Requisites
-The test requires [Node.js](https://nodejs.org/) in order to run.
+This application requires [Node.js](https://nodejs.org/) and npm (https://docs.npmjs.com/) in order to run (versions used).
-No particular dependencies were used in the implementation.
+>Versions used in this build: node v11.10.0 - npm v6.7.0

+There are 2 main dependencies on this application
+- JestJS (https://jestjs.io/) for unit tests
+- ESLINT (https://eslint.org/) as linter, with airbnb

-### Steps to test
+### Steps to run the application
 Once the project folder has been unzipped, open a console, and navigate to the root of the projects folder.
 The structure of the project should be like the following:
 ```sh
 lx